coros-hq/inkwell/README.md

 - Pull the latest version of a file back into inkwell with one click
 - Works with any repo — great for keeping project READMEs and docs in sync

+**Whole-Vault Git Sync** *(new in v0.8)*
+- Sync an entire vault with a git remote — pull, commit, and push, driven by your system `git` (SSH agent / credential helper), no token stored by inkwell
+- Live vault watcher detects changes made on disk by `git pull`, iCloud/Dropbox/Syncthing, or an external editor
+- Conflict banner when the open note changed outside inkwell — choose "Keep mine" or "Reload from disk" without losing work

 **Claude MCP Integration** *(new in v0.3)*
 - A native Rust MCP server ships inside the app (`inkwell-mcp`)
 - Exposes `list_notes`, `read_note`, `create_note`, `update_note`, `search_notes`, `get_vault_info` tools